Getting in the Swing of Real-Time Collaboration #DigWorkChat

 Our Distributed Organizations

 As companies increasingly allow employees to work from home, if only part of the time, the need for strong collaboration and the tools to support it become even more evident.
-But real-time collaboration doesn’t only help distributed teams; it can also aid communication and knowledge-sharing for teams of people sitting in the same office.
+But real-time collaboration doesn’t only help distributed teams, it can also aid communication and knowledge-sharing for teams of people sitting in the same office.

 Whether your workforce is distributed or collocated, your tools must be easy to use and fit for purpose in order to support your employees in their work.